Parable of the Renegades

 Still no signs of activity from Lucas.
 Even his twitching stopped.

 Rio sighed when she felt no resistance.
-“Oh well, it was fun while it lasted.
+“It was fun while it lasted.
 Time for me to save you, again.”

 Before Lucas could lapse into a coma, Rio loosened her hold but didn’t let her captive go.
 When he realized he could breathe again, Lucas wasted no time in taking back the oxygen he was owed.
 His breathing was very audible, anyone would know he was hyperventilating.